Initially in July, the stage is postponed to Sunday September 13.

 Riders will have a lot to deal with at first the ascent of the Montée de la Selle de Fromentel and its terrible slopes at 22% above Virieu-le-Petit.
 They will descend to Les Bordèzes in Lochieu, then climb the Col de la Biche from Brénaz.
 From the top of the difficult Col de la Biche, the Tour will go down to the Rhône river valley in Corbonod, Anglefort and then Culoz, from where the final ascent will ride the sumptuous hairpins of Le Grand Colombier located a few kilometres from the finish line summit.

 Waiting for the details from the organizators, this is likely that the riders of the Tour 2020 will ride this route from Lyon to Grand Colombier.
-(Details might vary from the actual route).
+(A few details might vary from the actual route).

 FAQ (Frequently Asked Questions)